Considering adopting a rescue dog from CHDR?

 Step Three- Application Review

 Our sole purpose is to find the best match for the animals that fall under our care.
 We take time to carefully review all applications, complete background checks and call veterinary and personal references.
-We contact your veterinarian references to ensure that current and/or deceased pets were properly taken care of; this includes being current on all vaccinations and spayed/neutered.
+We contact your veterinarian references to ensure that current and/or deceased pets were properly taken care of; this includes being current on all vaccinations.
+We require all animals in the home to be either spayed/neutered.

 ***CHDR reserves the right to deny any applications that we deem unfit or unsuitable for the animal.